mynk-tmr/notes/DSA/3-Arrays-Hashmaps.md

 | Flexibility       | Less flexible                     | More flexible                    |
 ## Hashtable

-- Hashing is a technique for storing and retrieving data elements using a key-value structure.
+- Hashing is a technique to store / retrieve data elements using a key-value structure.
 - keys are computed via *hash-function* and it generates a fixed-size value called a `hash value (or code/digest).`
 - Collisions occur when multiple keys map to same index
 - *load factor* : `ele_count / table_size`.
 As it increases, collisions become more likely